 Steaming dry-clean only dresses and jackets after wear helps release any oils and dirt.
 Wool is naturally odor resistant due to its unique properties.
 You can read more about it on the Woolmark site, but here are some of our tips to reduce the amount of dry cleaning needed.

 Let them air out by hanging in the bathroom or open before you put back into your closet.

 You can also use a deodorant removing sponge and a little bit of water to remove excess deodorant after wear to prevent a build up.
 We also like to combine a little bit of the Laundress Stain Solution with water to clean the underarms for a little refresh when needed.

 The Laundress Fabric Refresh which has antibacterial properties and removes any odors.
 See below for more home care ideas.

 Hand washing silk

 - We use the Laundress Stain Solution to pre-treat the underarms to prevent yellowing from deodorant on items like the Marilyn I.

 - If you are going to hand wash a colored item you will want to first soak the item in very cold water and 1.5+ cups of white vinegar depending on how many items you are washing.
 The vinegar helps set the dye to prevent fading.
 Don't be afraid to be generous with the vinegar — it won't hurt the garment and can be used in place of detergent.

-- We soak the top in COLD WATER ONLY with the Delicate Wash and a little bit of Stain Solution.
-Swish the items with your hands and let soak for a few minutes.
+- We soak the top in VERY COLD WATER ONLY with a tiny bit of the Laundress Delicate Wash and white tops with a little bit of Laundress Stain Solution for white items (or your favorite delicate wash, we've tested with The Laundress products).